 - Use confident language and have a voice in the boardroom

-Register here to join me at one of the workshop sessions held on 10th June or 13th July.
+Register here to join me at one of the workshop sessions.
 There are only six places available per session, so book now to avoid disappointment.

 For more information about Prospect or to discuss your career trajectory, please contact me directly.